Charleston, West Virginia Texting and Driving Attorney

-According to the Official U.S. Government Website for Distracted Driving, texting while driving is a significant danger to all motorists and a growing concern across the country:
+According to the National Highway Traffic Safety Administration’s Distracted Driving page, texting while driving is a significant danger to all motorists and a growing concern across the country:

 - Text messaging creates a crash risk an astounding 23 times more than non-texting drivers

 - Sending or receiving a text takes a driver’s eyes from the road for an average of 4.6 seconds – the equivalent, at 55 mph – of driving the length of an entire football field, blind

 - Drivers who use hand-held devices are 4 times more likely to get into crashes serious enough to injure themselves

 If you were injured by a texting driver, you may seek compensation in a personal injury lawsuit.
 The West Virginia law firm of Tiano O’Dell, PLLC represents victims who were injured by distracted, texting drivers.
 Contact us for a complimentary consultation with a seasoned West Virginia texting and driving attorney to discuss your case.